apankrat/notes/intrusive-containers/readme.md

                                list_item<list_inst_ ## id>

-Next, we define a couple of macros to "recover" the exact `list_item` and `list_head` types based on the containing struct and the field name:
+Next, we define a couple of macros to "recover" the exact `list_item` and `list_head` types from the containing struct and the field name:

     template <typename T> auto template_arg(list_item<T> &) -> T;